yoursunny/NDNts/packages/keychain/README.md

 If you need to use other algorithms or communicate with applications that use other algorithms, you should pass `SigningAlgorithmListFull`, `EncryptionAlgorithmListFull`, or `CryptoAlgorithmListFull` to these functions.
 These *full* lists include all algorithms implemented in NDNts.

-If you know which algorithms are needed, you can import individual algorithms and an array of desired algorithms.
+If you know which algorithms are needed, you can import individual algorithms and pass an array of desired algorithms.

 This design is a trade-off for reducing browser bundle size.